xfleckx/BeMoBI.Unity3D/README.md

-The beMobil Framework for Unity3D provides a toolkit for developing experimental setups in virtual environments with focus on navigation and orientation tasks.
+The Daidalos Framework for Unity3D provides a toolkit for developing experimental setups in virtual environments with focus on navigation and orientation tasks.

-# BeMoBi.Unity3D
+# Daidalos
-A framework for scientific experiments in virtual environments focusing navigation and orientation tasks.
+A framework for scientific experiments in virtual environments focusing navigation and orientation tasks based on Mazes.

 ## Features